 The Jesuit life is a life lived together in Community.
-Life in Arrupe College completely reflects, achieves and promotes this dimension of Jesuit life.
-What is distinctive about life in Arrupe?
-A typical Wednesday Mass at Arrupe could be a trope, reflecting the distinctive character of life in Arrupe.
-Every Wednesday, except during the reading week, the whole Community meets for the Community Mass in the College chapel.
-Once the clock starts ticking towards 5pm, one would see cars driving in through the gate; and people coming out from different directions, trooping towards the College chapel at the northern end from the gate.
+Life at Arrupe completely reflects, achieves and promotes this dimension of Jesuit life.
+What is distinctive about life at Arrupe?
+A typical Wednesday Mass at Arrupe could be a trope, reflecting the distinctive character of life at Arrupe.
+Every Wednesday, except during the reading week, the whole community meets for the Community Mass in the university chapel.
+Once the clock starts ticking towards 5 pm, one would see cars driving in through the gate; and people coming out from different directions, trooping towards the chapel at the northern end from the gate.

 Within a few steps from Mtima Community, at the edge of the junction into Pendennis road, is Tansi Community, named after blessed Fr.
 Micheal Iwene Tansi, who was beatified a few years ago in Nigeria.

-From the College gate, if one turns left, and keeps to the right hand side of Link road; just before the junction, one finds a house with very high walls, and a tall gigantic black gate.
+From the university gate, if one turns left, and keeps to the right-hand side of Link road; just before the junction, one finds a house with very high walls and a tall gigantic black gate.
 As one wanders closer to the gate, wondering what could be inside, one suddenly stops one’s hand from knocking when he notices the picture of the head of a huge German Shepherd, posted right on the gate.
-Right beside this picture are the words, in German,: “Vorsicht er Konte schlechte laune haben,” translated, ‘Caution, he Could have a bad mood’.
+Right beside this picture are the words, in German: “Vorsicht er Konte schlechte laune haben,” translated loosely, ‘Caution, he could be in a bad mood’.
 Wow!
-Tell me, would you dare enter?
-But if you dared, you will be amazed at what you see.
+Would you dare enter?
+But if you did, you would be amazed at what you see.
 Right inside these walls is the beautiful Mukasa Community.
 Mukasa Community was named after Joseph Mukasa, one of the Uganda martyrs.

-Now, let’s go back to the College gate.
-From the College gate, if one turns left, then right into Groombridge road as if going to the University of Zimbabwe, then left again, one would be within sight of three of our other sub-communities: Dzama (former Wycombe 9), Sabonete, and Rodriguez.
+Now, let’s go back to the university gate.
+From there, if one turns left, then right into Groombridge road as if going to the University of Zimbabwe, then left again, one would be within sight of three of our other sub-communities: Dzama (former Wycombe 9), Sabonete, and Rodriguez.
 Each of these Communities is within shouting distances of each other.
 Sabonete and Rodriguez are so close that they even share one generator set.
 One could walk from Sabonete right into Rodriguez, yet the addresses of both houses show that they are on different streets.
-While Sabonete is named after a Mozambican scholastic who died of cancer many years ago, Rodriguez is named after one of the Jesuit saints – Alphonsos Rodriguez.
+While Sabonete is named after a Mozambican scholastic who died of cancer many years ago, Rodriguez is named after one of the Jesuit saints – Alphonsus Rodriguez.
 Wycombe 9, the newest Community on campus, gets its name from the road itself.
-Wycombe 9, which was formerly housed at Bryden 8 around Pendennis area, moved to this new location in the first Semester of the 2010-2011 academic year.
+Wycombe 9, which was formerly housed at Bryden 8 around Pendennis area, moved to this new location in the first semester of the 2010-2011 academic year.
 “Novitiate” most people would call her.
-“No, it’s tertianship” others would respond.
+“No, it’s ‘Tertianship’” others would respond.

-For most Jesuits in Arrupe, the bulk of the time is spent in these sub-communities.
+For most Jesuits at Arrupe, the bulk of the time is spent in these sub-communities.
 Each day, apart from Wednesdays when there is a larger Community Mass at College, the sub-Community meets for mass in the mornings at 07:00hrs.
 Members also gather for evening prayers three times a week.
 Except for Wednesdays, supper is always within the sub-communities.
-Each of the members takes turns to prepare the food, and to perform other Community functions.
-The members of the communities also help in fulfilling other functions, such as: the Community Sub-minister, the coordinator, the Bursar, the daily buyer, and so on.
+Each of the members takes turns to prepare the food and perform other Community functions.
+The members of the communities also help in fulfilling other functions, such as the Community sub-minister, the coordinator, the bursar, the daily buyer, and so on.
 The larger Community also has a Minister and a Bursar.
-Meal times are usually times for chatting, for jokes and mutual bonding.
-When Arsenal has a fixture with Manchester United or Zambia with Cameroun, be careful how you rejoice in the Community TV room.
+Mealtimes are usually times for chatting, jokes and mutual bonding.
+When Arsenal has a fixture with Manchester United or Zambia with Cameroon, be careful how you rejoice in the Community TV room.